 Grad Family Friendly Services

-As student parents, the Graduate School of Arts and Science (GSAS) and Yale offer you many family friendly programs and resources, including health coverage and parental relief, graduate housing options, worklife programs and McDougal Center Family activities.
+As student parents, the Graduate School of Arts and Science (GSAS) and Yale offer you many family friendly Policies and resources, including family support for health coverage and parenting costs, Ph.D. parental relief policy, graduate housing options, worklife programs and McDougal Center Family activities.
 If you have general questions about family friendly services or resources, please contact Asst.
 Dean for Student Affairs Lisa Brandes.

-- Yale Dental and Eye Care plan are optional coverage plans.
-You can enroll yourself, your partner and/or your dependent children in the optional dental and eye care plans from outside (non Yale Health) providers for additional fees.
+- Yale Dental and Eye Care are optional graduate student coverage plans.
+You can enroll yourself, your partner and/or your dependent children in the optional dental and eye care plans from outside providers for additional fees.
 Enroll by Sept.
 15th annually.
-These plans are not covered by the GSAS Health Fellowship.
+These non-Yale Health plans are not covered by the GSAS Health Fellowship.

 Family-friendly housing options include on-campus graduate housing apartments, Yale owned but privately-managed Elm Campus apartments, and off-campus units in diverse neighborhoods.